 Lastly, Death incubi are perhaps the most dangerous, and have varied builds.
 They have sharp horns protruding from the spine, claws, limited scales, and straight horns.
 Some may have skull masks, though this has largely been bred out of existence due to such incubi not capturing the attention of those they wish to attract.
 All Death incubi have exceptional defense, and most have a healing gene.

 Incubi - as well as their counterparts - feed off of life energy and the emotions of those they find themselves near.
 Close physical contact is needed to siphon away this life energy, and the effects of such often have an adverse effect on the one losing this energy - even aging immortal species by degrees, especially over long periods of time.
-Thus, relationships with incubi are warned against in areas where they dwell, and those who pairbond with an incubus are sometimes disowned by families who foresee a very early death.
+Thus, relationships with incubi are warned against in areas where they dwell, and those who marry or pairbond with an incubus are sometimes disowned by families who foresee a very early death.
 If such life energy cannot be obtained, an incubus will starve and eventually go mad before they succumb to death.
 Traditional foods may be eaten, but do not provide any sustenance.

 Classification: unique lethaos, feeds on life energy.
 Location: Kurai.